hoangcuong2011/Good-Papers/Gaussian Processes for Classification.md

 this is a right approach to do.

 We can also perform regression where the ouput values is P(y=1|x) or P(Y=-1|x) instead.
-I don't know whether it is a right approach to try, but we at least stuck with the problem of constructing a Gaussian distribution that generating data is within range 0 and 1.Even if we can do that, I don't see how we can train such a model?
+I don't know whether it is a right approach to try, but we at least stuck with the problem of constructing a Gaussian distribution that generating data is within range 0 and 1.
+Even if we can do that, I don't see how we can train such a model?

 Okay in practice those are not the approaches people try.
 Here is the best way to date, which involves two steps: